IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

   - `maximum` - (String) Specifies maximum duration of time an object can be kept unmodified in the bucket.
   - `minimum` - (String) Specifies minimum duration of time an object must be kept unmodified in the bucket.
   - `permanent` - (String) Specifies a permanent retention status either enable or disable for a bucket.
+- `replication_rule`- (List) Nested block have the following structure:

+  Nested scheme for `replication_rule`:
+  - `rule_id`- (String) The rule id.
+  - `enable`-  (Bool) Specifies whether the rule is enabled.
+Specify true for Enabling it  or false for Disabling it.
+  - `prefix`- (String) An object key name prefix that identifies the subset of objects to which the rule applies.
+  - `priority`- (Int) A priority is associated with each rule.
+The rule will be applied in a higher priority if there are multiple rules configured.
+The higher the number, the higher the priority
+  - `deletemarker_replication_status`-  (Bool) Specifies whether Object storage replicates delete markers.
+Specify true for Enabling it  or false for Disabling it.
+  - `destination_bucket_crn`-  (String) The CRN of your destination bucket that you want to replicate to.

 - `single_site_location` - (String) The location to create a single site bucket.
 - `storage_class` - (String) The storage class of the bucket.
 - `s3_endpoint_public` - (String) Public endpoint for cos bucket.